mkorman9/yt-archiver/README.md

 # yt-archiver
-yt-archiver offers automatic backup for YouTube videos.
+yt-archiver offers automatic backup for YouTube videos and livestreams.
 All you need to do is to choose channels to follow and leave it running 24/7.
-It will automatically download any new video.
+It will automatically download any new content.
 Copies will be accessible even if original video or associated channel would become unavailable.

 *Nothing gets deleted from the Internet*